Portal (video game): Release

-During 2014 GPU Technology Conference on March 25, 2014, Nvidia announced a port of Portal to the Nvidia Shield, their Android handheld; the port was released on May 12, 2014.
-Alongside Portal 2, Portal was released on the Nintendo Switch on June 28, 2022 as part of Portal: Companion Collection, developed by Valve and Nvidia Lightspeed Studios.
-Nvidia announced Portal With RTX, a remaster intended to show off the functionality of the company's GeForce 40 series cards with real-time ray tracing, for release as a free DLC, initially planned for November 2022.
-It was released on December 8, 2022.
+During the 2014 GPU Technology Conference, Nvidia announced a port of Portal to the Nvidia Shield.
+The port was released on May 12, 2014.
+Alongside Portal 2, Portal was released on the Nintendo Switch on June 28, 2022, as part of the Portal: Companion Collection, developed by Valve and Nvidia Lightspeed Studios.

+Portal with RTX was announced by Nvidia during its GeForce Beyond event in September 2022.
+A remaster of the original, the game is intended to demonstrate the functionality of the GeForce 40 series graphics cards with real-time path tracing.
+Initially planned for release in November 2022, it was ultimately released December 8, 2022 as a free DLC.

 Reception

+Critical reception

 Portal received critical acclaim, often earning more praise than either Half-Life 2: Episode Two or Team Fortress 2, two titles also included in The Orange Box.
 It was praised for its unique gameplay and dark, deadpan humor.
 Eurogamer cited that "the way the game progresses from being a simple set of perfunctory tasks to a full-on part of the Half-Life story is absolute genius", while GameSpy noted, "What Portal lacks in length, it more than makes up for in exhilaration."
 The game was criticized for sparse environments, and both criticized and praised for its short length.
 Aggregate reviews for the standalone PC version of Portal gave the game a 90/100 through 28 reviews on Metacritic.
 In 2011, Valve stated that Portal had sold more than four million copies through the retail versions, including the standalone game and The Orange Box, and from the Xbox Live Arcade version.

 The game generated a fan following for the Weighted Companion Cube—even though the cube itself does not talk or act in the game.
 Fans have created plush and papercraft versions of the cube and the various turrets, as well as PC case mods and models of the Portal cake and portal gun.
 Jeep Barnett, a programmer for Portal, noted that players have told Valve that they had found it more emotional to incinerate the Weighted Companion Cube than to harm one of the "Little Sisters" from BioShock.
 Both GLaDOS and the Weighted Companion Cube were nominated for the Best New Character Award on G4, with GLaDOS winning the award for "having lines that will be quoted by gamers for years to come."
 Ben Croshaw of Zero Punctuation praised the game as "absolutely sublime from start to finish ...
 I went in expecting a slew of interesting portal-based puzzles and that's exactly what I got, but what I wasn't expecting was some of the funniest pitch black humor I've ever heard in a game".
 He felt the short length was ideal as it did not outstay its welcome.